D'Arcy Masius Benton & Bowles

 In 1999, the company had worldwide billings of $6.7 billion and was the 11th largest advertising agency in the world.

-In 2002, DMB&B was acquired by French firm Publicis and closed.
+In 2002, DMB&B was acquired by the French firm Publicis and closed.
 The D'Arcy Masius Benton & Bowles archives were transferred to the Hartman Center for Sales, Advertising and Marketing History, part of the David M. Rubenstein Rare Book and Manuscript Library at Duke University in 1991.
 An additional, and final, donation took place in 2001.